 You’re in Austin, so it’s time to visit a brewery and drink some craft beer!
-What are the best breweries to visit in Austin?
-We have more breweries than any other city in Texas, and I’ve gotta say that one of my favorite parts of living in this city is heading out on a sunny Saturday afternoon to tour a brewery and drink beer.
+We have more breweries than any other city in Texas, and I’ve gotta say that one of my favorite parts of living in this city is heading out on a sunny Saturday afternoon to tour some Austin breweries and drink beer.
 It’s the best!!

 Ok friends: if you’re trying to get to know the city of Austin, get out there and try the local beer.
 It’s the life-blood of this city, brewed by creative men and women who make Austin a cooler (and tastier!) place to live and visit.
 I’ve been visiting craft breweries in Austin for years, and I’m excited to share this list of the best breweries in Austin for craft beer.
 Cheers!